Brethren of the Free Spirit: Similarities to other Christian beliefs

 Fears over sets of beliefs similar to the Heresy of the Free Spirit have recurred at various points in Christian history.
 Fears over esotericism and antinomianism, such as were detected in the Heresy of the Free Spirit, may be detected in the early Church's response to Gnosticism.
 Fears of suspect forms of prayer were particularly apparent in reactions to the fourth and fifth century Messalianism.

 What was perhaps novel in the fears of the Heresy of the Free Spirit was the fear of the notion of personal annihilation.
 This was a new idea to the mystical tradition, but was also seen as the root of many of the other dangers that were perceived in mystics in the late medieval period.

-Similarities may also be detected with seventeenth-century quietism.
+Similarities may also be detected with seventeenth-century quietism and the seventeenth century British Puritan sect known as the Ranters.